olavolav/uniplot/README.md

 #### Advanced options

+* `callback_keypressed` - Callback function that is used when a key is pressed in interactive mode with arguments `(options, key_pressed)`.
+Defaults to the `_default_callback_keypressed` function defined in `uniplot/options.py`.
+Note that interactive mode will end if the callback function returns a value that evaluates to false.
 * `character_set` - Which Unicode character set to use.
 Use `"block"` for the [Block Elements character set](https://en.wikipedia.org/wiki/Block_Elements) with 4x resolution, or